ritkamargoritka/english-for-designers/README.md

 Design can be a tool to create a better world.
 Designers have a responsibility to make sure that their work is not only beautiful, but also useful and socially relevant.

 ## Сonclusion
-design is not just about making beautiful things, it is a creative process that requires constant development, experimentation and social responsibility.
+Design is not just about making beautiful things, it is a creative process that requires constant development, experimentation and social responsibility.
 Designers play an important role in shaping our world, and our future depends on their work.